 “A vessel that becomes disabled and adrift can pose a serious risk for an oil spill if it drifts to shore.
 Being able to dispatch a tug vessel to render assistance to the distressed vessel and then take it in tow before it runs aground prevents a potential catastrophic oil spill incident.”

 Crowley operates and manages the largest US-flag petroleum and chemical tank vessel fleet in the country.
 With the acquisition of these three tankers, the company now operates forty Jones Act-qualified large petroleum transportation vessels in the United States.

 “With the regulatory approvals in place and the sale officially complete, we are now focused on operating these tankers in the safest, most reliable manner possible,” said Tom Crowley, chairman and CEO of Crowley Maritime Corporation in a press release about the acquisition.

 Regulatory approvals are required for oil spill prevention and response plans.
-Additionally, all vessels are required to have a state and federal approved oil spill contingency plan.
+Additionally, all vessels are required to have a state and federally approved oil spill contingency plan.
 The process includes involvement from not only regulators and vessel owners but also from contractors providing oil spill response services, including Alyeska Pipeline Service Co.

 Crowley is currently conducting extensive training as part of a handover to Louisiana-based Edison Chouest Offshore (ECO) as ECO prepares to take over a contract with Alyeska; the pipeline operator decided to move forward with ECO and its brand new fleet of fourteen custom ships.
 The new fleet—comprising four general purpose tugs; five escort tugs; one utility tug (already in the ECO fleet); and four oil spill response barges—is expected to fully take charge by late summer.